Needtobreathe: Rivers in the Wasteland (2014–2015)

-HARD LOVE (2016–2019)
+Hard Love (2016–2019)

-On April 1, 2016, the band announced their sixth studio album, HARD LOVE, and its release date of July 15, 2016.
+On April 1, 2016, the band announced their sixth studio album, Hard Love, and its release date of July 15, 2016.
 Additionally, dates for the band's 2016 tour, Tour De Compadres, were announced and the album's lead single, "Happiness", was released along with another single, "Money & Fame".
-HARD LOVE debuted at No. 1 on the Top Album Sales chart and at No. 2 on the Billboard 200 with 50,000 units sold, of which 46,000 were in traditional album sales, becoming the band's highest-charting album.
+Hard Love debuted at No. 1 on the Top Album Sales chart and at No. 2 on the Billboard 200 with 50,000 units sold, of which 46,000 were in traditional album sales, becoming the band's highest-charting album.

-In January 2017, they opened the NEEDTOBREATHE OneWorld Health Center in Tola, Nicaragua.
+In January 2017, they opened the Needtobreathe OneWorld Health Center in Tola, Nicaragua.
 The Center is located in an impoverished region.
 According to Forbes, the Center is completely funded by the band's "touring donations supported by ticket sales, their annual golf tournament and auction", and donations from fans.

 Through April 20–22, 2017, they were the opening act for Faith Hill and Tim McGraw on their Soul2Soul The World Tour 2017.
 On August 11, the band released a deluxe edition of Hard Love featuring unreleased recordings of "Cages", "Count on Me", and "Waiting".

 Out of Body and Into the Mystery (2020–2022)

 It was announced, on April 21, 2020, that Bo Rinehart was leaving the band.

 The band formally introduced their seventh studio album, Out of Body, on June 11, 2020.
 Released on August 28, 2020, Out of Body is the first album without influential cofounding member Bo Rinehart, the first album with Tyler Burkum replacing Bo, and also the band's first release under Elektra Records.
 Prior to the release of the album, the band released five singles: "Seasons", "Hang On", "Survival" (featuring Drew & Ellie Holcomb), "Who Am I", and "Banks".
 Amid the COVID-19 pandemic, the band pushed the tentative "Out of Body Experience Tour 2020" to 2021.
 As an alternative to the live tour, the band hosted "Celebrating Out of Body", a ticketed livestream concert on the day of the album's release.
 Another version of "Who Am I" was released on October 14, 2020, featuring singer-songwriter Elle King.

 Following a series of cryptic hints posted to social media, the band revealed on April 26, 2021, that while they would normally have been touring Out of Body, the band had lived together and recorded studio album Into the Mystery over a period of 21 days.
 The band released their eighth studio album, Into the Mystery on July 30, 2021.
-Artists featured on the album include Jon Foreman of Switchfoot, Natalie Hemby, and country music superstar Carrie Underwood.
+Artists featured on the album include Jon Foreman of Switchfoot, Natalie Hemby, and Carrie Underwood.
 Into the Mystery reached No. 1 on Billboards Top Christian Albums chart, marking the band's fifth No. 1 album on this chart.
 A film chronicling the album's recording process was released on November 3, 2021, for a one-night-only event in US theaters.